ARMmbed/uvisor/README.md

 # The uVisor

 The uVisor is a self-contained software hypervisor that creates independent secure domains on ARM Cortex-M3 and M4 micro-controllers.
 Its function is to increase resilience against malware and to protect secrets from leaking even among different modules of the same application.
-You can find a [high level overview here](http://www.slideshare.net/FoolsDelight/resilient-iot-security-the-end-of-flat-security-models).
+You can find a [high level overview here](http://www.slideshare.net/FoolsDelight/practical-realtime-operating-system-security-for-the-masses) ([Download PDF](https://github.com/ARMmbed/uvisor/raw/docs/uVisorSecurity-TechCon2016.pdf)).

 To start using uVisor you will need to include it as a library in your design.
 We release the uVisor library periodically into the mbed OS repository, [ARMmbed/mbed-os](https://github.com/ARMmbed/mbed-os).
 If you want to learn more about the uVisor security model and get an overview of its features this is the right place.
 In this document you can read about: